kurapica/IGAS/PLoop/README.md

 			end

 			-- Constructor
-			__Arguments__{}  -- This line is used to make class with 0-arguments constructor can still use init table, explained later function Member(self)
+			-- The first line is an attribute object used to describe the next constructor is a 0-arguments constructor -- so the the class can still use the init-table feature(as there is no constructor can receive a table as argument) -- The constructor would be called before the init-table is used -- More details will be discussed later __Arguments__{}
+			function Member(self)
-				-- Using stackable event handler in class constructor self.OnNameChanged = self.OnNameChanged + OnNameChanged
+				-- binding stackable event handler in class constructor self.OnNameChanged = self.OnNameChanged + OnNameChanged
 			end
 		endclass "Member"